vyduckien/C-Project/README.md

 This program converts an greyscale BMP file of 8-bit color depth to a binary bmp file.

-the color of the original image is not simply changed, but __*also the header information is also modified*__.
+The color of the original image is not simply changed, but __*also the header information is also modified*__.

 The resultant image contain the new header file corresponding to the dimension and its color depth, as well as reduced size due to compression.